 Carrie de Silva

-Carrie is a Principal Lecturer in Law and Taxation at Harper Adams University.
-An ASET Trustee from 2006 to 2010, Carrie has been key to the development of the ASET Good Practice Guide for Health and Safety for Student Placements and leads on the delivery of our Risk Assessment and Due Diligence Workshop.
+Carrie has recently retired from her role as a Principal Lecturer in Law and Taxation at Harper Adams University.
+An ASET Trustee from 2006 to 2010, Carrie has been key to the development of the ASET Good Practice Guide for Health and Safety for Student Placements and leads on the delivery of our workshop : Managing Health, Safety and Welfare for Student Placements (HSWP)

 Professor Colin Turner

 Colin is Interim Dean of Learning Enhancement at Ulster University.
-An ASET from 2013 to 2019, he is also a National Teaching Fellow and current President of the Engineering Professors’ Council.
+An ASET Trustee from 2013 to 2019, he is also a National Teaching Fellow and a former President of the Engineering Professors’ Council.